Gaggia Classic Pro $449 vs Rancilio Silvia V6 $995 — Worth 2x 2026?

 No PID controller out of the box means temperature swings of 10-15°F between heating cycles.
 The aftermarket Gaggia PID kits ($50-100 from Auber Instruments or Shades of Coffee) are practically mandatory for consistent results, but installation requires basic wiring comfort.

-Reddit sentiment from r/espresso and r/Coffee: Overwhelmingly positive as a "first real machine."
-Users consistently say "spend the savings on a grinder" — the most common pairing recommendations are the Eureka Mignon Notte ($250), Baratza Sette 270 ($350), or 1Zpresso J-Max ($200 manual).
+Reddit sentiment from r/espresso and r/Coffee Overwhelmingly positive as a "first real machine."
+Users consistently say "spend the savings on a grinder", the most common pairing recommendations are the Eureka Mignon Notte ($250), Baratza Sette 270 ($350), or 1Zpresso J-Max ($200 manual).
 See our best espresso grinder guide for detailed grinder comparisons.
+You'll also want a precision scale for dialing in shots.
 Multiple threads note the Gaggia + good grinder outperforms a Silvia + mediocre grinder every time.

 The Rancilio Silvia has been the "buy it for life" entry espresso machine since 1997.
 The V6 iteration refines without reinventing: updated stainless steel heating element, thermal-wrapped brass boiler, improved multi-directional steam wand, and four color options (black, silver, white, green).

 The 300ml boiler is the Silvia's defining advantage.
-Three times the Gaggia's capacity means genuinely powerful steam — you can texture milk for latte art in under 90 seconds, steam back-to-back drinks without recovery time, and pull consecutive shots with less temperature drift.
+Three times the Gaggia's capacity means powerful steam, you can texture milk for latte art in under 90 seconds, steam back-to-back drinks without recovery time, and pull consecutive shots with less temperature drift.
 The iron-reinforced stainless steel frame weighs 14 kg and feels like commercial equipment.
-The portafilter, steam knob, and group head components are noticeably more robust than the Gaggia's.
+The portafilter, steam knob, and group head components are noticeably more solid than the Gaggia's.

 Longevity is the Silvia's real pitch.
 Machines from the early 2000s are still running daily.
 Every component is serviceable, replacement parts are widely available, and the design hasn't changed enough to create compatibility issues.
 If you plan to own one espresso machine for 15-20 years, the cost-per-year math favors the Silvia.